itay-ct/redis-status-board/guide.md

 2. You should see a table with **all participants** and their statuses
 3. Ask a friend to update their status
 4. Refresh your page - you should see their update!
+5. The map is still empty, that's fine,we'll fix that in the next steps.

 **What you'll see:**
 - Username column